mersenne1729/new-multiverse/README.md

 ## Technical

 The site is built with HTML, CSS, JavaScript, jQuery with the backend made with Node.js.
 It makes use of a JSON call to the *CORE* Open Platform API to return the data.
 Webpack is used to take any modules with dependencies to generate static assets that represent those modules.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

-## Development Roadmap

-This is v1.0 of the site, future enhancements will include:
-* A degree of data sanitisation so the search returns even more accurate results.
-* Extending the site to include other relevant content such as videos and books links.
-* Redesigning the user interface to better reflect the nature of the theory.